Community Prevention Action Plans

 The Resilience screenings help mobilize communities to take action.
-Prevent Child Abuse NC offers support to interested community members who want to come together to build Community Child Abuse Prevention Plans (CCAPP).
+Prevent Child Abuse NC offers support to interested community members who want to come together to build Community Prevention Action Plans (CPAPs).

-The CCAPPs are based on the Strengthening Families Protective Factors Framework and are built by community members across all sectors.
+The CPAPs are based on the Strengthening Families Protective Factors Framework and are built by community members across all sectors.

 The stated mission of the plans is to educate, empower, and support communities to implement effective child abuse and neglect prevention strategies so every child grows up in a safe, stable, nurturing environment

 PCANC is currently funded to support the building of plans through facilitation, resources and training.
-Have you already seen Resilience and want to learn more about building a CCAPP in your community?
-Contact Melea Rose-Waters at email@example.com to discuss the first steps you can take toward building a safer community for all families.
+Have you already seen Resilience and want to learn more about building a CPAP in your community?
+Contact Suzanne Metcalf at email@example.com to discuss the first steps you can take toward building a safer community for all families.

-Cumberland County developed and released the first CCAPP plan.
-The Cumberland County CCAPP was released in November 2017 and was voted unanimously for the resolution to support by the Cumberland County Board of Commissioners.
-Take a look at Cumberland County’s Community Child Abuse Prevention Plan.
+Cumberland County developed and released the first CPAP.
+The Cumberland County CPAP was released in November 2017 and was voted unanimously for the resolution to support by the Cumberland County Board of Commissioners.
+Take a look at Cumberland County’s Community Prevention Action Plan.